robertocerinaprojects/PoSSUM/README.md

 # PoSSUM
-a protocol to poll social-media users unobtrusively and inexpensively using multimodal Large Language Models (LLMs)
+A protocol to poll social-media users unobtrusively and inexpensively using multimodal Large Language Models (LLMs).